ryouchinsa/ryouchinsa.github.io/coreml/README.md

 Auto label images using the loaded Core ML model.
 - You can change the confidence threshold.
 - if the model does not include the non-maximum suppression, you can change the overlap threshold.
+- If check on the "Auto" checkbox, when change the image, the image is automatically processed.
+- For the "Filter by class", if you put "person", RectLabel finds only "person" class.

 View menu.
 - “Show labels on boxes” to show confidences on boxes.